larkintuckerllc/aws-architect-associate/2/2.1/ec2/README.md

 -AWS-[Getting started with Amazon EC2 Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html)

+**note:** A Cloud Guru: Stateful FW with only ALLOW, Default SG, block all inbound.
+Wizard created opens up port 22 to world inbound.
+Default is open outbound.
+Many to many relationship to resources.

 ### Pricing

 > On-Demand: With On-Demand instances, you pay for compute capacity by the hour or the second depending on which instances you run.